openxla/xla/docs/contribute.md

 docker exec -e TF_NEED_CUDA=1 xla_gpu ./configure
 docker exec xla_gpu bazel build --test_output=all --spawn_strategy=sandboxed --nocheck_visibility //xla/...
 ```

+Your first build will take quite a while because it has to build the entire
+stack, including XLA, MLIR, and StableHLO.

 To learn more about building XLA, see
 [Build from source](build_from_source.md).